aimeos/upscheme/README.md

 }
 ```

+The task names are the file names of the tasks without the `.php` suffix.
+If the
-Thus, the order of execution would be:
+example migration is stored in the file `TestTable.php`, the order of execution
+would be:

 ```
-CreateRefTable -> TestTable -> InsertTestData
+CreateRefTable.php -> TestTable.php -> InsertTestData.php
 ```

 ### Messages